Focus Groups Definition:

-The focus groups have moderator in them and the moderator plays a role of controlling the situation.
+The focus groups have a moderator in them and the moderator plays a role of controlling the situation.

-Like the moderator is required to keep the discussion under control and during the interview the focus areas of the interest are taken as topics for the discussions.
+Like the moderator is required to keep the discussion under control and during the interview, the focus areas of the interest are taken as topics for the discussions.

 3. New ideas are generated:

-As the discussion in the focus groups flow without any restriction, the space for new ideas to flow increases manifold.
+As the discussion in the focus groups flows without any restriction, the space for new ideas to flow increases manifold.
 More ideas flow when more of the liberty is given while the discussions are going on.

-With the liberty, more ideas flow as the respondents are free from any control which is a big advantage for the company as well as the employee volunteer.
+With liberty, more ideas flow as the respondents are free from any control which is a big advantage for the company as well as the employee volunteer.

 4. The focus groups are not static:

 The focus groups are not static.
 They are flexible.
 One can work as per his or her comfort.
 Like there are no set rules to follow because the focus groups are not formally formed.
 They are formed naturally and this is why they are more flexible and less static.

 Any changes needed in the opinion or the concept can easily be done as the stern behavior is not required to keep discussions going in the focus groups.